MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Command_Syntax.md

 in multiple parameter sets.
 Each parameter set represents the format for a valid command.
 A parameter set includes only parameters that can be used together in a command.
-When parameters can't be used in the same command, they listed in separate parameter sets.
+When parameters can't be used in the same command, they are listed in separate parameter sets.

 For example, the [Get-Random][05] cmdlet has the following parameter sets: